scottfr/SystemsBook/Understanding/understanding.md

 ## Maintaining Personnel Resources ##

+It is often the case that when things are going just the way we want them to we tend to stop paying attention to them.
+Experience has been telling us for a long time this is not a good idea.
+Are we learning from the experience?
 The "Maintaining Personnel Resources"^[Maintaining Personnel Resources [http://insightmaker.com/insight/162](http://insightmaker.com/insight/162)] simulation provides insights into a situation where an established policy for hiring new employees won't suffice in the face of other changes.

 # Model
 {"title": "Maintaining Personnel Resources", "description": "Why things aren't where you think they are.", "load": "http://insightmaker.com/insight/162"}